Order of the Arrow ceremonies and symbols: Vigil Honor

 Order of the Arrow ceremonies were once considered to be secret, and consequently, the OA has been viewed by some as a secret society.
-With the introduction of Youth Protection program guidelines in 1980s, the BSA has made clear that any concerned parent, guardian, or religious leader may view a video of the ceremonies, attend meetings, or read ceremonial texts upon request to a council, district, lodge, or chapter official to assure themselves that there is nothing objectionable.
+With the introduction of Youth Protection program guidelines in 1980s, Scouting America has made clear that any concerned parent, guardian, or religious leader may view a video of the ceremonies, attend meetings, or read ceremonial texts upon request to a council, district, lodge, or chapter official to assure themselves that there is nothing objectionable.
 Such persons are asked to safeguard (conceal) the details relating to ceremonies for the sake of the participants.
 The intent of the provision for parents and religious leaders to be allowed access to ceremonies is to ensure that there is no religious conflict or violations of youth protection guidelines occurring.
 Parents have long been discouraged in many Lodges from seizing the opportunity to use the provision for photo opportunities with their sons, and some lodges have instituted bans on photography during the ceremonies.
 Hazing or demeaning initiation pranks are also prohibited by the OA and the BSA.

-Paper Copies
+Induction history

 There is no known written copy of the ritual used for the 1915 Treasure Island camping season.
 However, a few details are known, based on later testimonies.
 The first inductees were Robert Craig and Gilpin Allen who were inducted on July 16, 1915, and wore a black sash for the ceremony.
 E. Urner Goodman wore a black robe (similar to a graduation gown) with triangular badges on it with a black tortoise superimposed on the white triangle.
 He was the Chief of the Fire.
 Carroll Edson also wore a black robe similar to Goodman's with a white tortoise shaped badge on his chest.
 He was the Sachem.
 Harry A. Yoder, a staffer who had assisted in the construction of the fire guided the entire camp to the new campfire circle.
 He was however not a ceremonialist in the First Ceremony.

-The first written Ordeal Ceremony was written in 1921 along with the formation of the Grand Lodge.
+The first written Induction ceremony was written in 1921 along with the formation of the Grand Lodge.
 It was mimeographed on Letter size paper and distributed to the Supreme Chief of the Fire of each member lodge.
 Some changes were also introduced there: